The Coordinator of the Graduate Program is Professor Robert Mazzeo. He can be contacted at email@example.com.

 The Department offers a curriculum that enables University of Colorado students to receive the B.A. and M.S. degrees after a 5-year program of study.
 Interested students should attend the informational meeting in the Fall of their Junior year.
 Based on a comparison of GPAs, about 3 to 5 students will be admitted to the program each year.
 The program is structured to ensure that students finish both degrees within the 5-year period.
 More information is available from the student advisors, and at the Information Videos page.

-For detailed information about the admission process and prerequisites for admission, see Admission to the Graduate School.
+For detailed information about the admission process, see Admission to the Graduate School.

 The Colorado Advantage Preview Weekend (October 24-26, 2013) provides an opportunity for underrepresented students to preview the doctoral programs in IPHY and other CU Boulder Science, Technology, Engineering and Math departments.
 Application details may be found here.